logo matrice logo matrice

 Childhood

 Giovanni Emilio Clerici, known to everyone as Gianni, was born in Como on July 24, 1930, to Luigi, an entrepreneur in the oil industry, and Lucia Castelli.
-He spent much of his childhood in the seaside resort of Alassio, in the province of Savona:
+He spent much of his childhood at the family’s seaside home in Alassio, in the province of Savona:

-My father bought some land there and built a villa in 1935 so that, frail as I was, I could breathe the sea air.
-I saw the first tennis courts from a little pink house.
-When I was six, my father, who was a great sportsman, said to me, “Now it’s time to choose a sport to play.”
-I replied that I would like to try playing tennis, and so the adventure began.
-I attended the Hanbury Tennis Club, built by the English lord of the same name, Daniel, a benefactor who had already endowed Alassio with a hospital, and took lessons from the coach, also British, D.H.
+My father bought a plot of land there and built a villa in 1935 so that, frail as I was, I could breathe the sea air.
+I first saw the tennis courts from a little pink cottage.
+When I was six, my father, who was a great sportsman, said to me, “Now is the time to choose a sport to play.”
+I replied that I’d like to try playing tennis, and so the adventure began.
+I joined the “Hanbury” Tennis Club, built by the English Lord of the same name, Daniel, a benefactor who had already endowed Alassio with a hospital, and took lessons from the coach, also British, D.H.
 Sweet.

-(Veronica Lavenia, Piero Pardini, Il cantastorie instancabile: Gianni Clerici lo scrittore, il poeta, il giornalista [The tireless storyteller: Gianni Clerici, writer, poet, journalist], Le lettere, Florence, 2022, p.
+(Veronica Lavenia, Piero Pardini, Il cantastorie instancabile: Gianni Clerici lo scrittore, il poeta, il giornalista, Le lettere, Firenze, 2022, p.
 18)

 The young Clerici therefore chose tennis, which would become the love of his life, passionately pursuing it in all its facets: first as a player, then as a journalist writing about it in newspapers, and finally as a commentator and author of novels and poetry collections.